-Among Tokyo’s busiest districts, Ikebukuro is a cornucopia of entertainment facilities old and new.
-Nineteenth century strolling gardens, the vast Sunshine City with its aquarium in the sky, and anime and video game theme shops and cafes all contribute to Ikebukuro’s bustling and quirky atmosphere.
+Among Tokyo's busiest districts, Ikebukuro is a cornucopia of entertainment facilities old and new.
+Nineteenth-century strolling gardens, the vast Sunshine City with its aquarium in the sky, and anime and video game theme shops and cafes all contribute to Ikebukuro's quirky atmosphere.

 Ikebukuro is well serviced by subway and local train lines.

 The following lines stop at Ikebukuro Station: JR Yamanote, Shonan-Shinjuku and Saikyo lines, Tokyo Metro Marunouchi, Yurakucho and Fukutoshin lines, Tobu-Tojo Line and Seibu-Ikebukuro Line.

 Located at the commercial and entertainment mecca of Sunshine City , the Sunshine 60 building's top floor observation deck offers a panoramic view of Tokyo.
 Known as the “Sky Circus,” it hosts seven zones featuring an array of zany experiences.
 Try walking through an enormous kaleidoscope, or riding the Tokyo Cannonball Flight for a virtual tour of the future.

 Located on the top floors of Sunshine City's World Import Mart Building, Sunshine Aquarium prides itself on being an “oasis in the sky.”
 It features various marine life in a setting like no other.
 Stroll through a corridor surrounded by jellyfish in illuminated tanks, and watch seals frolic in the Sunshine Aqua Ring, a donut-shaped aquarium that hangs overhead.

 Rikugien is a classic Japanese garden that features a central pond and walking trails.
 It's especially charming in the spring when the cherry trees come into bloom, and in the fall when its maple trees turn a blaze of color.